vanhoangkha/Nova-Act-sample/README.md

 dom_string = nova.page.content()
 nova.page.keyboard.type("hello")
 ```

+**Caution: Use `nova.go_to_url` instead of `nova.page.goto`**

+The Playwright Page's `goto()` method has a default timeout of 30 seconds, which may cause failures for slow-loading websites.
+If the page does not finish loading within this time, `goto()` will raise a `TimeoutError`, potentially interrupting your workflow.
+Additionally, goto() does not always work well with act, as Playwright may consider the page ready before it has fully loaded.
+To address these issues, we have implemented a new function, `go_to_url()`, which provides more reliable navigation.
+You can use it by calling: `nova.go_to_url(url)` after `nova.start()`

 ## Report a Bug
 Help us improve!
 If you notice any issues, please let us know by submitting a bug report via nova-act@amazon.com.